Informal Ways To Improve Your Strategy

 They are by no means comprehensive – other people will have others, and if you know of any yourself please do share and I’ll add to the list.
 Equally most won’t be useful on a given project; that’s why you need a blend of many to find your way.
 In the future, when I’ve come up with more, I’ll send you an updated list.

-It’s long, so think of this less like an “essay”, and more like a little resource you might find useful in the future.
+It’s long, so think of this less like an “essay”, and more like a glossary of strategic ideas that you might find useful in the future.